 9. Eat a Good Breakfast

-Low levels of blood sugar are often accompany hangovers and make them worse.
+Low levels of blood sugar are often accompany hangovers.
+It make them worse.
 Eating a good breakfast (or late-night meal) can restore proper levels.
 In turn, that can reduce weakness and headache.
 Avoiding greasy foods can help reduce stomach upset.9

 10. Treat Your Symptoms

 For a headache and muscular aches, take ibuprofen.
 But avoid meds that contain acetaminophen.
 For upset stomach, take Pepto-Bismol.10

 11. Have a “Hair of the Dog”

 Having some alcohol will reduce the symptoms of a hangover.
 But it comes at a price.
 The hangover will last longer.

-To prevent a hangover, don’t drink alcohol or consume it in moderation.
+To prevent a hangover, don’t drink alcohol or drink it in moderation.
 But these added tips might help you either avoid a hangover or reduce its severity.